-The purpose of this study was to (1) develop a method to recover CWTs from piscivorous waterbird colonies and to (2) evaluate the impact of Caspian terns nesting at the Brooks Island colony on survival of juvenile salmonids that migrate through San Francisco Bay.
+The purpose of this study was to (1) develop a method to recover CWTs from piscivorous waterbird colonies and (2) evaluate the impact of Caspian terns nesting at the Brooks Island colony on the survival of juvenile salmonids that migrate through San Francisco Bay.
 If successful, techniques to recover CWTs on bird colonies could be used to provide a wealth of information to fisheries managers throughout North America and elsewhere, including, but not limited to, stock-specific predation rates on ESA-listed or otherwise imperiled salmonid populations.
-Techniques that maximize the efficiency and efficacy of CWT recovery, while minimizing impacts to nesting birds, were evaluated here.
+We investigated techniques that could maximize the efficiency and efficacy of CWT recovery while minimizing impacts on nesting birds.
 Finally, if Caspian terns that are currently nesting on Brooks Island are shown to negatively impact the survival of ESA-listed salmonid populations in central California, plans to increase the size of the Brooks Island tern colony may warrant further consideration.